Heidge/holbertonschool-csharp/csharp-text_based_interface/README.md

 ### 4. Test 1, 2, 3

 Your project must have unit tests.
 The number of tests is less important than the quality and effectiveness of your tests.
-Make sure you’re checking your object operations, edge cases, all user input possibilities, etc.
+Make sure youâ€™re checking your object operations, edge cases, all user input possibilities, etc.